- Based on genomic investigations of this microbe, Chlamydia’s taxonomy has undergone substantial revisions in recent years.

 - Fever, chills, anorexia, headache, and myalgia are the additional symptoms.
 Proctitis is a common symptom of LGV in women.

-- This develops as a result of the lymphatic spread of bacteria from an infected cervix or vagina.
+- This develops as a result of the lymphatic spread of bacteria from an infected cervix or va***a.
 Proctitis can also arise in men due to lymphatic spread from the urethra or after anal contact.

 - In situations of untreated LGV, the infection may advance to a chronic ulcerative stage, resulting in the formation of ulcers, strictures, fistulas, or genital elephantiasis.
 In some instances, the infection may have resolved at this stage.